replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/http.md

 title: "HTTP"
 ---

-The HTTP preflight check is useful for validating that machine is able to connect to a certain HTTP address.
+The HTTP host preflight check can be used to validate that the machine is able to connect to a certain HTTP address.

 ## HTTP Collector

-The `http` collector will collect information about the ability to connect to the the specified HTTP address.
+The `http` collector will collect information about the ability to connect to the specified HTTP address.

 ### Parameters